Softly spicy and fruity German- and Belgian-style wheat beers

 This, the first pilsner ever brewed, has floral aroma and as blonde lagers go, a richer yet refined balance of hop and malt.

-Acidic ales ranging from sweet-tart to fully sour
+Acidic ales ranging from sweet-tart to suck-your-face-in

 Duchesse de Bourgogne (Belgium; 6.2% alc.)

 A surprising aroma of balsamic vinegar gives way to smooth and sweet flavours of Concord grape and oak.